Central Asia: Historical definitions

 One of the first geographers to mention Central Asia as a distinct region of the world was Alexander von Humboldt.
 The borders of Central Asia are subject to multiple definitions.
 Historically, political geography and culture have been two significant parameters widely used in scholarly definitions of Central Asia.
 Humboldt's definition comprised every country between 5° North and 5° South of the latitude 44.5°N. Humboldt mentions some geographic features of this region, which include the Caspian Sea in the west, the Altai mountains in the north and the Hindu Kush and Pamir mountains in the South.
 He did not give an eastern border for the region.
 His legacy is still seen: Humboldt University of Berlin, named after him, offers a course in Central Asian studies.
 The Russian geographer Nikolaĭ Khanykov questioned the latitudinal definition of Central Asia and preferred a physical one of all countries located in the region landlocked from water, including Afghanistan, Khorasan (Northeast Iran), Kyrgyzstan, Tajikistan, Turkmenistan, East Turkestan (Xinjiang), Mongolia, and Uzbekistan.

-Expanded definition of Central Asia.
-Core definition that includes the five post-Soviet states in dark green.
-Afghanistan, the most commonly added country to Central Asia, in green.
-Regions that are sometimes considered part of Central Asia in light green.

 Three sets of possible boundaries for the Central Asia region (which overlap with conceptions of South and East Asia).

 Russian culture has two distinct terms: Средняя Азия (Srednyaya Aziya or "Middle Asia", the narrower definition, which includes only those traditionally non-Slavic, Central Asian lands that were incorporated within those borders of historical Russia) and Центральная Азия (Tsentralnaya Aziya or "Central Asia", the wider definition, which includes Central Asian lands that have never been part of historical Russia).
 The latter definition includes Afghanistan and 'East Turkestan'.

 The most limited definition was the official one of the Soviet Union, which defined Middle Asia as consisting solely of Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan, omitting Kazakhstan.
 Soon after the dissolution of the Soviet Union in 1991, the leaders of the four former Soviet Central Asian Republics met in Tashkent and declared that the definition of Central Asia should include Kazakhstan as well as the original four included by the Soviets.
 Since then, this has become the most common definition of Central Asia.

 In 1978, UNESCO defined the region as "Afghanistan, north-eastern Iran, Pakistan, northern India, western China, Mongolia and the Soviet Central Asian Republics".

 An alternative method is to define the region based on ethnicity, and in particular, areas populated by Eastern Turkic, Eastern Iranian, or Mongolian peoples.
 These areas include Xinjiang Uyghur Autonomous Region, the Turkic regions of southern Siberia, the five republics, and Afghan Turkestan.
 Afghanistan as a whole, the northern and western areas of Pakistan and the Kashmir Valley of India may also be included.
 The Tibetans and Ladakhis are also included.
-Most of the mentioned peoples are considered the "indigenous" peoples of the vast region.
+Most of the mentioned peoples are considered indigenous to the region.
 Central Asia is sometimes referred to as Turkestan.

+Country data

+The countries most commonly included in the Central Asia grouping are Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan, and Kazakhstan.